Faraday-dot-py/Simple-ASF/docs/index.md

 ## Requirements

--  Code Editor
+-  Code Editor (Github Codespaces are nice, and are free for students)
--  Npm
+-  Npm (Pre-installed on all Github Codespaces)
 -  Firebase Account
 -  Vercel Account
 ## Firebase Setup: